ComputationalBiomechanicsLab/isaac/README.md

 ## ⚡ Quickstart for existing users (Windows) <a name="quickstart"></a>

-This assumes you already went through the extensive walthrough below and just want to reconnect:
+This assumes you already went through the [walkthrough](#walkthrough) below and just want to reconnect:

-- Open windows terminal
+- Open a terminal
-- Run `ssh -L 59000:localhost:<your vpn port> username@isaac.3me.tudelft.nl`
+- Run `ssh -L 59000:localhost:<your vnc port> username@isaac.3me.tudelft.nl`
 - Type in your password (**remember, you can't see it being typed in**)
 - Open VNC viewer on your Windows machine
 - Use your VNC password to connect

+> ℹ️ **Note**
+>
+> - If you don't remember your user password, you'll have to ask an admin to reset it for you
+> - If you don't remember your VNC port, you can restart your VNC server with `bme_vnc-restart`
-  - You can reset your VNC password from an SSH terminal with `bme_vnc-passwd`
+> - If you don't remember your VNC password, you can reset it via your SSH session with `bme_vnc-passwd`

 ## 🚶 Walkthrough (Windows - you're a new user) <a name="walkthrough"></a>

-This walkthrough essentially sets up:
+This walkthrough sets up:

-- Using `ssh` to connect a terminal to `cbl1`
+1. Using `ssh` to connect a terminal to `isaac`
-- Launching a personal VNC server on `cbl1`
+2. Launching a personal VNC server on `isaac`
-- Opening an SSH tunnel to the VNC server
+3. Opening an SSH tunnel to the VNC server
+4. Setting up a VNC client (VNC Viewer) on your computer
-- Using VNC Viewer to connect to the tunneled VNC server
+5. Using the VNC client to connect to your VNC server via the SSH tunnel

 ### 1. Connect to the server with SSH <a name="walkthrough-step-1"></a>

-> **Note**: this assumes you have been given SSH credentials by (e.g.) an
+> ℹ️ **Note**: this assumes you already have SSH credentials
+>
-> admin.
-Your credentials will be a **username** + **password** combo.
-This combo
-> differs from your general TU Delft credentials.
-Once you have logged into
+> - An isaac admin will give you a `username` + `password` combo.
+The combo differs from your TU Delft credentials
-> `cbl1.3me.tudelft.nl`, you can change your password in the terminal with `passwd`
+> - Once you have logged into `isaac.3me.tudelft.nl`, you can change your password in the terminal with `passwd`

-All connections to `cbl1.3me.tudelft.nl` must go via an SSH tunnel.
+All connections to `isaac.3me.tudelft.nl` must go via an SSH tunnel.
 SSH is a standard method for creating a secure connection to a remote machine.
-By "SSHing" into a server, you gain access to a terminal that can be used to run things on the server (via a command prompt).

-You always need an SSH connection to connect to `cbl1` - even if you actually want a GUI (e.g. a remote desktop).
-Later steps in this guide describe setting up a remote desktop *via* the SSH connection.
+By "SSHing" into a server, you gain access to a remote terminal on `isaac` that you can use to run things on it.
+You always need an SSH connection to connect to `isaac` - even if you ultimately plan on using VNC to forward a remote GUI desktop.

+To set up an SSH connection to `isaac.3me.tudelft.nl` on a Windows machine:

 - Open a Windows PowerShell window